 - prescreening video (voice applicants)

 An applicant whose native language is not English must provide proof of English proficiency regardless of current residency (https://admission.asu.edu/international/graduate/english-proficiency).
 The School of Music, Dance and Theatre does not offer conditional admission under any circumstances.

 Voice Applicants: Students should see the program website for application deadlines.
-After receipt of completed application, including recommendation letters, transcripts and proof of English proficiency, and review of prescreening materials, an applicant may be invited for a live audition.
+After receipt of completed application, including recommendation letters, transcripts and proof of English proficiency, and review of prescreening materials, an applicant may be invited for an audition.

 Instrumental and Keyboard Applicants: Students should see the program website for application deadlines.
-After an applicant's complete application materials have been received, including recommendation letters, transcripts, and proof of English proficiency, the applicant is confirmed for a live audition.
+After an applicant's complete application materials have been received, including recommendation letters, transcripts and proof of English proficiency, the applicant is confirmed for an audition.